 We used this stitch technique to create the whiskers on the Bitty Kitty Bag.

-Ways to use this Stitch
+Ways to use the surface slip stitch

 This stitch is great for personalizing your items.
 You can use this for things like

-- Adding names to the top of your Christmas Stockings
+• Adding names to the top of your Christmas Stockings

-- Personalizing blankets by adding a name
+• Personalizing blankets by adding a name

-- Adding design elements to a sweatshirt
+• Adding design elements to a sweatshirt

-Surface Slip Stitch Tutorial
+Surface Slip Stitch Instructions

 Step 1: